anaghamundle/hello-world/Unix.md

 1. stat *filename*
 1. df -i
 1. cat *filename* - display content of file
-1. touch - creats or modify timestamp of a file
+1. touch - creates or modify timestamp of a file
 1. touch -t : To change the timestamp of file.
 1. rm - used to remove files.
-   - rm -i : Confirmbefore removing file
+   - rm -i : Confirm before removing file
    - rm -f : Forcefully removes file
    - rm -r : Recursively remove directory
 1. mkdir - used to create a directory